Combustible cladding inspections continue

 A building surveyor is professionally trained in understanding the building control process.
 There are two types of building surveyor:

-- Municipal building surveyors
+- private building surveyors

 They are responsible for assessing building plans with a view to ensuring they comply with building legislation and the National Construction Code.